 - Complete required intake paperwork and provide referrals as well as case coordination for individuals receiving services, including mental health, medical, financial, social, educational, vocational, housing, and legal services.

-- Complete required Rule 79 Case Management documentation, also including LOCUS, Functional Assessments, crisis plans, releases, and Individual Community Support Plans on schedule, per performance standards.
+- Complete required Rule 79 Case Management documentation, also including LOCUS, Functional Assessments, crisis plans, releases, as well as Individual Community Support Plans on schedule, per performance standards.

 - Provide crisis assistance and intervention, including use of community crisis services.